Davidian1024/markdown_testing/README.md

 <code>colima start virtio --mount-type=virtiofs</code>

-The following may need to be added to your `~/.docker/config.json` in order to avoid permissions issues with certain volumes.
+The following may need to be added to your `~/.docker/config.json` in order to allow docker to find the docker-compose plugin.

 ```
    {